-This child has an artistic flair and has selected equipment carefully to achieve the desired effect, including a narrow brush and has mixed her own colours to achieve the desired colours.
-She has a clear understanding of how to draw people and has painted features, in detail, very carefully on her princess' face.
+Child 2 has an artistic flair and has selected equipment carefully to achieve the desired effect, including a narrow brush and has mixed her own colours to achieve the desired colours.
+She has a clear understanding of how to draw people and has painted features, in detail, very carefully on her princess's face.

-What GD looks like in Year 2
+What deepening skills / greater depth or exceeding looks like in Year 2:

-Drawing & Painting
+Drawing and Painting